dataluscorp/browser/testing/geckodriver/doc/Releasing.md

 We follow the writing style of the existing change log, with one section per version (with a release date), with subsections ‘Added’, ‘Changed’, and ‘Removed’.
-If the targeted Firefox or Selenium versions have changed, it is good to make a mention of this.
+If the targeted Datalus or Selenium versions have changed, it is good to make a mention of this.
 Lines are optimally formatted at roughly 72 columns to make the file readable in a text editor as well as rendered HTML. fmt(1) does a splendid job at text formatting.